-The 1926 Railway Labor Act (RLA) governs collective bargaining between railroads and the major labor organizations that represent railroad employees.
+The 1926 Railway Labor Act (RLA) governs collective bargaining between railroads and the labor organizations that represent railroad employees.
 The Act was expressly designed to avoid disruptions to rail transportation because of labor disputes.

 Under the RLA, collective bargaining agreements remain in force indefinitely until the parties agree to change them.
 Without a contract expiration date, negotiators do not work against a fixed deadline.
 Instead, they proceed through various steps, including compulsory mediation, designed to encourage negotiated settlements.
 Neither side can engage in “self-help” – a labor strike or a unilateral implementation of management terms – until these steps have been exhausted.
 The negotiations usually proceed as follows: